Intrinsically-Sublime/UT-Backup-Restore-Scripts/README.md

 #### Simple bash scripts to backup Ubuntu Touch home directories using ADB

+Tested on Ubuntu 20.04 host and OnePlus One Bacon OTA-15

-- Requires Android debug tools on host system
+- Requires Android debug tools on linux host system
 - Interative selection of directories to backup and restore
 - Creates dated backups for later restoration
 - Not tested for cross device restoring or restoring after updates